 Computational Intelligence forecasting techniques such as fuzzy logic, genetic algorithms (GA) and artificial neural networks (ANN) are the most famous used techniques to cope with problems that have not been solved by complex mathematical systems.
-ANN applications have been widely used in a variety of areas in financial markets [19], [9], [7], [14], [11].
-ANN was used for the solution of numerous financial problems [7].
-It is also used in forecasting of financial markets, particularly forecasting of stock market indexes which are considered to be a barometer of the markets in many countries [19, 17].
-However, the problem of over-fitting [5] arises when a model describes noise instead of the underlying relationship, hence affecting the accuracy of forecasting.
-The forecast of Kuala Lumpur Composite Index (KLCI) has been investigated using ANN [19], fuzzy logic [2] and artificial neural fuzzy inference system (ANFIS)[21].
+ANN applications have been widely used for forecasting in a variety of areas [9], [11], [13], [16], [21].
+ANN was used for the solution of numerous financial problems [9].
+It is also used in forecasting of financial markets, particularly forecasting of stock market indexes which are considered to be a barometer of the markets in many countries [21,19].
+However, the problem of over-fitting [7] arises when a model describes noise instead of the underlying relationship, hence affecting the accuracy of forecasting.
+The forecast of Kuala Lumpur Composite Index (KLCI) has been investigated using ANN [21], fuzzy logic [2] and artificial neural fuzzy inference system (ANFIS) [23].
 However, ANFIS has strong computational complexity restrictions and translates prior knowledge into network topology hence being sensitive to the number of input variables.

-The advances of ANNs over the last few years is its ability of easily allowing more than one model to be combined with itself with multiple training, which is also referred to as ensemble model [5].
-This technique has huge advantages because each part of the model performs and captures patterns within the data applied hence increasing the forecasting ability of each model inside the ensemble model.
-A number of studies have employed the use of ensemble modelling in financial forecasting, such as an ensemble model consisting of neural networks and support vector machines (SVM) [8], a radial basis function (RBF) neural network model ensembles with SVM [16], an ensemble forecasting model integrated with generalized linear auto-regression (GLAR) and neural networks (ANN) [20].
-Apart from that, an ensemble of neural networks and fuzzy regression was applied in foreign exchange rate forecasting too [6].
-In those previous ensemble models for financial forecasting, they encounter the main issues of vanishing gradient [10] and over fitting [5].
+The advances of ANNs over the last few years is its ability of easily allowing more than one model to be combined with itself with multiple training, which is also referred to as hybrid modelling [7].
+This technique has huge advantages because each part of the model performs and captures patterns within the data applied hence increasing the forecasting ability of each model inside the when being hybridized.
+A number of studies have employed the use of hybrid modelling in financial forecasting, for instance, a hybrid model consisting of neural networks and support vector machines (SVM) [10], a radial basis function neural network model hybridized with SVM [18], and another hybrid forecasting model developed from the integration of generalized linear auto-regression (GLAR) and neural networks (ANN) [22].
+Apart from that, a hybrid neural network and fuzzy regression model has also been used in foreign exchange rate forecasting [8].